-The Senior Companion Program serves a dual purpose, meeting the needs of the senior volunteer and the elderly with health limitations.
-SCI trains active seniors who want to earn extra money and pairs them with a home-bound older adult in need of friendly support or at a nonprofit organization that serves older adults.
+The Senior Companion Program (SCP) trains active seniors who want to earn extra money and pairs them with a home-bound older adult in need of friendly support or at a nonprofit organization that serves older adults.

 Senior Companion Program is for:

-People over the age of 55 years, physically active and able to handle the responsibilities of being a Companion.
+Companions must be over the age of 55, physically active, and able to handle the responsibilities of being a Companion.